Numinous: Predictive Agents For Real World Outcome

 """Your binary event forecasting model."""

-def _predict(self, subject: str):
+def _predict(self, event: dict):

 """Return your probability estimate."""

-event_id = data.get("event_id", subject)
+event_id = event.get("event_id")

 # Your signal here: use NLP, LLMs, external data, etc.

-prediction = your_forecasting_logic(data)
+prediction = your_forecasting_logic(event)

 return {